Combinatorics and topology of straightening maps I: compactness and bijectivity: Injectivity of straightening maps

 \begin{keylem} Let $\lanot$ be a post-critically finite $d$-invariant rational lamination with reduced schema $T(\lanot)$.
 If $f \in \cC(\lanot)$, then the set

 has zero area. \end{keylem}

 Section~\ref{subsec-key} contains the proof of this lemma.
 In Section~\ref{subsec-proof injective} we prove Theorem~\ref{introthm-injectivity} assuming the Key Lemma.

 \begin{rem} Epstein and Yampolsky \cite{Epstein-Yampolsky} first proved this key lemma for cubic polynomials constructed by intertwining surgery of two quadratic polynomials.
 Ha\"{i}ssinsky \cite{Haissinsky-intertwine} also claimed the key lemma for a general intertwining surgery, but his proof contains a gap.
-(He claimed that the set denoted by $F_1$, in the proof below, is empty.
-However, $F_1$ is always nonempty in the case of intertwining surgery) \end{rem}
+(He claimed that a set containing $F_0$ in the proof below is empty.
+However, $F_0$ is always nonempty in the case of intertwining surgery.) \end{rem}

 \begin{rem} Theorem~\ref{introthm-injectivity} often implies that the polynomial obtained through a quasiconformal construction from a collection of polynomials is uniquely determined by the original polynomials, up to affine conjugacy.
 For example, consider the case of intertwining surgery by Epstein and Yampolsky \cite{Epstein-Yampolsky}.
 Starting with two quadratic polynomials with connected Julia sets they construct a cubic polynomial (called an intertwining) having two quadratic-like restrictions whose Julia sets intersect at a repelling fixed point.
 The resulting cubic polynomial only depends on the choice of initial quadratic polynomials and not on the choices made throughout the surgery.